Alocasia Growth Rate? (How Big/Tall It Gets+Growing It Faster)

 Alocasia belongs to the tropical climate, where it receives warm temperatures and high humidity levels.

-If you can provide a similar environment with suitable temperatures and humidity levels, your Alocasia will grow fast.
+Your alocasia will grow fast if you provide a similar environment with suitable temperatures and humidity levels.

-However, if the temperature and humidity are not suitable for the plant, you will notice a slower growth rate.
+However, if the temperature and humidity are unsuitable for the plant, you will notice a slower growth rate.

-To ensure that your Alocasia gets proper temperatures and humidity levels, you need to keep it away from specific places and make some changes around it if required.
+To ensure that your alocasia gets proper temperatures and humidity levels, keep it away from specific places and make some changes around it if required.

 Also read: Should I Mist My Alocasia?
 (Ideal Humidity+How To Maintain)